andreeeeaaaaas/my-digital-space/_notes/Inspiration garden.md

 ---
 title: An inspiration garden
 published: 2024-11-10
+tags:
+  - writing
 ---
-A growing list of places I find myself starting new ideas (technical, musical, philosophical), or thinking on existing ones.
+<p class="callout">A growing list of places I find myself starting new ideas (technical, musical, philosophical), or thinking on existing ones. </p>

 I hope you can find something inspiring too 🌱